Initial Rack Setup

 Sled Details

-Confirm that the number of sleds with a "Yes" SP Ignition state matches the expected count (16 for a half-rack, 32 for a full rack), and that the two switches and PSC all have Ignition on.
+Confirm that the number of sleds with Ignition information matches the expected count (16 for a half-rack, 32 for a full rack), and that the two switches and PSC are all powered on.

 Close wicket via Ctrl-C. Upload the software image zip file by executing the following command: